awronka/Stella/README.md

 # Stella
-customer support tool
-That is amazing!!
+Customer support tool that is amazing!!